-This coming June, Tel Aviv will once again host TLVFest, a government-sanctioned film festival with a focus on LGBT+ cinema.
-Today, however, The Hollywood Reporter reports that a campaign has been launched to boycott the festivities, spearheaded by an international coalition of artists in response to the Israeli government’s treatment of Palestine’s LGBT+ community.
+This coming June, Tel Aviv will once again host TLVFest, a government-sanctioned film festival with a focus on LGBTQ+ cinema.
+Today, however, The Hollywood Reporter reports that a campaign has been launched to boycott the festivities, spearheaded by an international coalition of artists in response to the Israeli government’s treatment of Palestine’s LGBTQ+ community.

 TLVFest has been in operation for 15 years, during which time many of the signatories have purportedly made efforts to reach out and work together with the coordinators.
 But the festival’s direct link to the Israeli Ministry of Culture has made this impossible due to the opposition to “pinkwashing” efforts by which the cause of queer rights can be used to, “project a progressive image while denying the rights of all Palestinians, queer and non-queer alike.”